When you think of brainstorming and creating ideas, working in groups goes hand in hand, right?

 Well, not always.

-Brainstorming, innovation sprints and innovation breakouts are all great ways of ideating and creating a clear output of ideas, but are they the most effective ways for your organisation to harness the collective brain power of each individual?
+Brainstorming, innovation sprints and innovation breakouts are all great ways of ideating and fostering an innovation culture, but are they the most effective ways for your organisation to harness the collective brain power of each individual?
 Or is your approach to innovating within a group setting blocking innovation and actually contradicting what you’re setting out to achieve?

 In this post I highlight the trends I’ve observed within organisations when it comes to innovating in a group setting and the barriers that can sometimes arise.
 I also offer some advice on how you can overcome the issues that can often arise when innovating in groups (if you read on for the gooey, chocolatey centre, that is).